GDevelopApp/GDevelop-documentation/docs/gdevelop5/objects/object-groups/index.md

 ![](create-group.png)

+You can now use this group of objects in events.

 ## Add variables to an object group

+A group of object does not have variables by itself.
+Rather, the variables of a group are displayed by finding all the common variables contained in all the objects of the group.
-Variables are added to groups using the same editor as [Object variables](/gdevelop5/all-features/variables/object-variables).
+You can modify the variables using the same editor as [Object variables](/gdevelop5/all-features/variables/object-variables), when editing a group.

-!!! tip

-    For more information, refer to [Object variables](/gdevelop5/all-features/variables/object-variables).

 ![](group-variables.png)

-### Change variable values for one object only
+### Changing the value of a variable for one object only

 When you add variables to a group, they are duplicated on every object of the group.
-It means that you can edit the objects to set a different value for them.
-After modifying variables values on the object, you will see **Mixed values** in place of the value in the group editor.
+It means that you can then edit each object individually if you want to customize a value.
+After modifying variables values on the object, you will see **Mixed values** in place of the value in the group editor:

 ![](mixed-values.png)

+If you want to reset all objects to use the same value, enter the new value in the group variables and apply the changes.